 Waterfalls tumble down the Presque Isle River on the western flank of the Porcupines.

-Afterward, we joined naturalist Bob Sprague’s Black Bear Habitat hike.
+Afterward, we joined retired naturalist Bob Sprague’s Black Bear Habitat hike.
 Bears are frequently seen in the Porcupines, usually fleetingly.

 “They get gone before you even know they’re there,’’ Sprague said.
 “You’ll have to satisfy yourself with evidence of bears.’’

-He found it everywhere, showing us a rotten log a bear had ripped apart looking for grubs; claw marks on a red oak, where a bear was reaching for acorns; a surprisingly small den; a clump of hair on the branch of a small red pine, where a bear had bitten off the top and others had rubbed, leaving their scents.
+He found it everywhere, showing us a rotten log a bear had ripped apart looking for grubs; claw marks on a red oak, where a bear was reaching for acorns; a surprisingly small den; and a clump of hair on the branch of a small red pine, where a bear had bitten off the top and others had rubbed, leaving their scents.

 He told us what bears eat — berries, ants, fiddlehead ferns — and what they like — bacon, pastries, fried chicken, licorice.
 Backpackers who don’t hoist their food into a tree have a very good chance of losing it, he said.

 “Earlier this summer, I saw a bear off the trail with a big Ziploc bag of pancake mix,’’ he said.
 “The Girl Scouts had failed to put their food in a tree.’’